tawilkinson/bg-virtual-info/README.md

 ## TODO

-- Occasionally checkpoint to file so that if script crashes or is killed you don't lose all scraped data
 - Load JavaScript sites so that Tabletopia can be cached
 - Cache all Tabletop Simulator DLC
 - [Optional] Cache Tabletop Simulator Workshop items